TheBandit105/Meet-Your-Researcher/README.md

     9. What does it involve, on a day-to-day basis?
     10. What are the highs and lows of research?
     11. What is the researcher trying to achieve, and why?
-    12. How will they know when they is successful?
+    12. How will they know when they are successful?
     13. What excites them about their subject area?
 7. Weeks Three and Four:
  8. You will need to work together and perhaps individually on your communications artefact.